twooldridge/workshop/results.md

       facet_wrap(~name, scales = 'free')
 ```

 ![image](https://github.com/user-attachments/assets/7b1eda97-cea3-42f7-9a8d-9c0acb83de40)

-Based on these results, we can definitely see how some of the filters snpArcher implements, for excluding variants with MQ<40, will remove a small proportion of variants.
-While we haven't done any explicit calculations yet, this would suggest that overall we're not losing a bunch of data to filters.
+Based on these results, we can see how some of the filters snpArcher implements for excluding variants with MQ<40 will remove a small proportion of variants.
+While we haven't done any explicit calculations yet, this would suggest that we're not losing data to filters.

 You might imagine a scenario where, after seeing these, you want to:<br>
     **a)** Implement stricter filters (higher MQ?)<br>